Weak Tits alternative for groups acting geometrically on buildings: Introduction

 Buildings were introduced by Jacques Tits in the 1950s as a tool to study semisimple algebraic groups.
 Since their inception, buildings have found diverse applications throughout mathematics, well beyond their roots in the theory of algebraic groups; see for instance the survey article \cite{BuildingsApp}.

-An ongoing area of interest has been in the study of algebraic properties of groups acting on buildings.
-Buildings might be equipped with a structure of a nonpositively curved metric space (see e.g.\ \cite[Chapter 18]{Davis}), so it is believed that groups acting on them in a nice enough manner exhibit a property shared by many `non-positively curved' groups: the \emph{Tits alternative}.
-The Tits alternative is a dichotomy for groups and their subgroups, first studied by Tits in \cite{Tits1}, where it was shown that every finitely generated linear group is either virtually solvable or contains the free group $F_2$ as a subgroup.
+An ongoing area of interest has been the study of algebraic properties of groups acting on buildings.
+Buildings might be equipped with a structure of a nonpositively curved metric space (see e.g.\ \cite[Chapter 18]{Davis}), so it is believed that groups acting on them in a nice enough manner exhibit a property shared by many ``non-positively curved'' groups: the \emph{Tits alternative}.
+The Tits alternative is a dichotomy for groups and their subgroups, first formally defined by Bass--Lubotzky \cite[Remark~1.4(2)]{MR0693651} but whose initial study dates back to the work of Jacques Tits in \cite{Tits1}, where it was shown that every finitely generated linear group is either virtually solvable or contains the free group $F_2$ as a subgroup.
 We will consider a weaker version of the Tits alternative: we will say that a group satisfies the \emph{weak Tits alternative} if it is either virtually abelian or contains $F_2$ as a subgroup.
-The weak Tits alternative has been shown to be satisfied for groups acting properly and cocompactly on Euclidean buildings in \cite[Theorem 8.10]{BallmanBrin}.
-Sageev and Wise show in \cite{SageevWise} that groups acting properly on finite-dimensional CAT(0) cube complexes with a bound on the cardinality of finite subgroups satisfy the Tits alternative.
+The weak Tits alternative has been shown to be satisfied for groups acting properly and cocompactly on Euclidean buildings in \pcom{\cite[Theorem~F]{BallmanBrin} (where in the virtually abelian case the group is finite-by-Bieberbach)}.
+Sageev and Wise show in \cite{SageevWise} that groups with a bound on the cardinality of finite subgroups acting properly on finite-dimensional CAT(0) cube complexes satisfy the Tits alternative.
 In particular, this implies the Tits alternative for such groups acting properly on right-angled buildings.
-The Tits alternative was proved for groups acting properly with a bound on the cardinality of finite subgroups on 2-dimensional complexes with some `non-positive curvature' features in \cite{MR4305241,osajda_przytycki_2022}.
+The Tits alternative was proved for groups with a bound on the cardinality of finite subgroups acting properly on 2-dimensional complexes with some ``non-positive curvature'' features in \cite{MR4305241,osajda_przytycki_2022}.
 This covers the case of all 2-dimensional buildings.

-In this paper, we extend the above results obtained for Euclidean, right-angled, and 2-dimensional buildings to actions on arbitrary finite rank buildings.
+In this paper, we extend the above results obtained for Euclidean, right-angled, and 2-dimensional buildings to actions on arbitrary buildings.
 Our main theorem is the following: